Summary

 | Price | $20/mo (Pro) | $30/mo (M365 Copilot) | $10/mo (Plus) | $12/mo (Pro) | $4.17/deck |

-When to choose Claude Cowork: You want maximum flexibility — a tool that can create presentations but also write code, analyze data, do research, and automate recurring workflows.
-Cowork is the best choice when your presentation needs go beyond “pretty slides” into data analysis, scripting, and multi-step automation.
+When to choose Claude Cowork: Cowork is appropriate when maximum flexibility is required, that is, when a single tool must create presentations and also write code, analyse data, conduct research, and automate recurring workflows.
+It is the strongest option when presentation needs extend beyond well-designed slides into data analysis, scripting, and multi-step automation.

-When to choose Copilot: You are already deep in the Microsoft ecosystem and want seamless integration with Excel, Word, and Teams.
-Copilot works inside PowerPoint natively, which means better theme support and fewer formatting quirks.
+When to choose Copilot: Copilot is appropriate for users already embedded in the Microsoft ecosystem who want seamless integration with Excel, Word, and Teams.
+It operates natively inside PowerPoint, which provides better theme support and fewer formatting irregularities.

 Limitations and Workarounds